Covid 19 coronavirus: Lockdown learning helped by free offer of Kami - NZ-made classroom app

-An award-winning digital classroom app used by 11 million people globally will be offered free to New Zealand schools for the rest of the year.
+An award-winning digital classroom app used by 11 million people globally will be offered free to New Zealand schools.

 Subscriptions to Kami - a streamlined learning tool that allows teachers and students to communicate, share, and edit readings and worksheets - will be free for New Zealand teachers and students from early next week.